sszukala/Genesis-Sphere/README.md

 This repository contains:

 - **Time-Density Geometry Functions**: The mathematical functions used to model the Big Bang, Big Crunch, and other cosmological phenomena.
 - **WebGL Visualization**: An interactive 3D/4D visualization of the time-density effects.
+Still working on this.
 - **Python Scripts**: Code to plot and simulate these functions over time.

 Feel free to contribute, enhance the mathematical models, or help improve the visualizations! 🌌